EpsilonSolutions/netscaler-command-reference/docs/ns/ns-acl6/ns-acl6.md

 <b>icmpType</b>
 ICMP Message type to match against the message type of an incoming IPv6 ICMP packet.
 For example, to block DESTINATION UNREACHABLE messages, you must specify 3 as the ICMP type.
 Note: This parameter can be specified only for the ICMP protocol.
+Minimum value: 0
+Maximum value: 65536

+<b>icmpCode</b>
+Code of a particular ICMP message type to match against the ICMP code of an incoming IPv6 ICMP packet.
+For example, to block DESTINATION HOST UNREACHABLE messages, specify 3 as the ICMP type and 1 as the ICMP code.
+If you set this parameter, you must set the ICMP Type parameter.
+Minimum value: 0
 Maximum value: 65536

 <b>vlan</b>